Safe (band)

-The Safe is a Russian band, active since the late 1980s.
-Known for their original poetry and music style, they recognizes as one of the most enigmatic bands in Russian underground music, with a sizable stock of more than thirty albums.
+The Safe is a Russian band which has been active since the late 1980s.
+They are known for their original poetry.

 History

 Formation

-The Safe was formed in 1987 in Palekh, a settlement with a long history of Russian lacquer miniature painting.
-The town's creative atmosphere helped shape band members Nikolay Kovalev, Sergey Karavaev, Ivan Beketov, Sergey Shamin and Yuriy Petrov, three of whom attended Palekh Art School.
-The members were also inspired by the movies of Russian director Andrei Tarkovsky, who visited the school.
-Some 20 years later, the Safe played at the closing of the first Zerkalo International Film Festival named after Tarkovsky.
+The Safe was formed in 1987 in Palekh, a town with a long history of Russian lacquer miniature painting.
+The creative atmosphere of the town is alluded to have helped shape band members Nikolay Kovalev, Sergey Karavaev, Ivan Beketov, Sergey Shamin and Yuriy Petrov, three of whom attended Palekh Art School.
+The members were also inspired by the movies of Russian director Andrei Tarkovsky, who visited the school; 20 years later, the Safe played at the closing of the first Zerkalo International Film Festival, named after Tarkovsky.

-In 1989, the Safe joined the newly established Ivanovo Musicians Association (Rock Club).
-The Safe participated in its sessions and festivals.
-Mass media called the Safe the most poetic band of the region, and primary songwriters Nikolay Kovalev and Sergey Karavaev were awarded for best lyrics.
-The band earned its initial income from concerts in Poland; however in the early '90s, changes occurred in Russia, which led to the disintegration of the Ivanovo Musicians Association.

 1990s

 Since 1992, the Safe chose another form of existence.
-Once a year, the musicians would get together to record a new album on their own label Safe Records and play a couple of concerts.
-The rest of the time they would carry on with their primary occupations (Kovalev, Beketov and Petrov are painters and Karavaev works in medicine).
-The musicians admit that it was financial independence from music that made it possible for them to preserve the creative independence of their music and lyrics.
+Once a year, the band members got together to record a new album (on their own label, Safe Records) and to play a couple of concerts.